sagemath/sagewiki_to_gh-2022-10-10/dayscambridge2/sprints.md

 == Implement code to compute the asymptotic distribution of Kolyvagin classes ==

 This will be based on Jared Weinstein's talk.
+See http://wstein.org/misc/sagedays18_papers/weinstein-kolyvagin_classes_for_higher_rank_elliptic_curves.pdf

 People: ''Jared Weinstein'', Mirela Ciperiani, William Stein